-Thanks to UCaaS, you have cloud services to consider when looking for an SD-WAN as well as on-site solutions in the form of appliances or software.
+Thanks to UCaaS, you have cloud services to consider when looking for an SD-WAN solution as well as on-site solutions in the form of appliances or software.
 We have put together a shortlist of the best SD-WAN vendors, which includes all of these options.

 You can read more about these solutions in the following sections.

 VeloCloud is a property of VMWare, the leading virtualization software producer.
 The software-defined WAN is a very similar concept to virtualization because both remap physical resources through the way the software presents them to the human user.
 So, it makes sense for VMWare to get into this field.

 The VeloCloud system is available in a UCaaS format, as an appliance, or a combination of the two.
 The cloud service can overlay a WAN on internet connections and the appliance has multiprotocol label switching (MPLS) capabilities as well.
 The system is able to link together physical sites and also bring cloud resources into the WAN.

 As a very successful virtualization provider, WMWare has the resources and the know-how to make its SD-WAN products robust, reliable, and efficient.
 The opportunity of integrating all network infrastructure through VMWare products, which include cloud resources, is a very tempting proposition.
 These qualities make VeloCloud our top pick for SD-WANs.

 Citrix is the second-largest provider of virtualization software in the world.
 The commercial and technical logic of fitting SD-WANs into the product list of a VM producer is just as compelling with Citrix as it is for VMWare.
 (The Citrix line of cloud and networking services was named NetScaler until recently.)

 The service is delivered from the cloud platform and it manages all traffic from all of the client’s business sites and cloud resources.
 It can implement QoS prioritization by identifying the applications of passing traffic and accelerating time-critical interactive applications, such as VoIP.